 Flex Days - Flex Days are awarded to applicable staff members at the beginning of each duty year or upon hire.
-If a staff member does not complete the duty year, the days awarded will be withdrawn and can result in a dock of pay.
+If a staff member uses Flex Days, but does not complete the duty year, the days awarded will be withdrawn from available state and/or local day or will result in a dock of pay.
 Staff members may carryover up to 5 flex days to the next duty year which must be used by December 31st.